 The China Walls Hawaii offers are a natural cliff with perfect views of downtown Honolulu and the Pacific Ocean.

 This clifftop is a perfect spot to hang out, have a picnic, watch the sunset, fish, or even cliff jump.
 The intensity of the waves varies dramatically, so you will obviously want to adjust your activities accordingly.

 I’ve heard it described as a party spot, but when I was there I only saw a couple of other visitors as well as a few people fishing.

-- Best way to experience the China Walls
+- How to get to China Walls Oahu

 China Walls Hawaii Quick Facts:

 - Parking: Free street parking (in the middle of a neighborhood)

 - Location: 25 minutes from Waikiki (located on the south east corner of Oahu)

 The name China Walls is based on exactly what you would expect, the Great Wall of China.
 Even though the Great Wall of China isn’t on an ocean, the rock face in Hawaii must have reminded the locals.